Grade – 9th to 12th

 Methods in Stem Cell Engineering is a four-session afterschool program exploring the science of gene modulation in stem cells.
 Participating students learn basic hands-on lab skills, using RNA interference (RNAi) to silence the expression of an oncogene in human cancer stem cells.

-Intro to Stem Cell Systems focuses during each session on the following topics in stem cell engineering and gene silencing:
+Each session of the course focuses on the following topics in stem cell engineering and gene silencing:

 Session 1: Intro to cells, stem cells and RNAi gene silencing